Brennan McLachlan

 I use administrative data and structural econometric methods to study questions in education and labour policy.
 My current work examines how government grants affect apprenticeship completion and what drives dropout, with the aim of informing program design.

 I grew up in British Columbia, Canada.
-I studied at the University of Victoria, where I completed a Bachelor of Science with Honours as a first-generation university student.
+I studied at the University of Victoria, where I completed a Bachelor of Science in economics with Honours as a first-generation university student.
 I then earned a Master's degree in economics and spent nearly a year as an economist at Environment Canada before starting my PhD.